EvgrafovBTW/carsharing_testing_app/README.md

 > Here you can see familiar **gallery bar**, which is so familiar because it is quite literally been pasted here from the previous screen.
 > So it operates just the same.
->> Altough a blue button right bellow **gallery bar** upon clicking it will navigate user to the *camera* so they can add ore photos to the collection.
+>> Altough a blue button right bellow **gallery bar** upon clicking it will navigate user to the *camera* so they can add more photos to the collection.

 That's pretty much it about functionality